-There is a small, friendly community of Bajau Laut living in Pulau Sibuan.
+There is a small, friendly community of Bajau Laut living in and around Pulau Sibuan.

 There are no hotels or resorts on Pulau Sibuan or any of the other islands within Tun Sakaran Marine Park.

-Pulau Sibuan is a triangular-shaped sand cay located in a reef that stands alone to the northwest of Bodgaya, covering an area of 15.13 hectares.
-It appears to be built entirely from the eroded remains of adjacent coral reef.
+Pulau Sibuan is a triangular-shaped sand cay located in a reef that stands alone to the northwest of Bodgaya.
+Covering an area of approximately 15.13 hectares, it appears to be built entirely from the eroded remains of adjacent coral reef.

-It has an elevation above sea level of about 1-2m.
+It has an elevation above sea level of about 1-2 meters.
 Limestone beach rock has formed in several places, particularly at the northern end of the island.